VOX SUPREME SPEAKER CABINETS

 The Rolling Stones European Tour, 1967.
 From left to right: Orebo (March 27th); Cologne (30th March), and Warsaw (April 13th).

-A very early cab - possibly serial no. 9.
+An early cab.
 Note the plain silver logo (no "Solid State").

 A JMI Supreme cab from the third quarter of 1967.
 The logo has "Solid State" beneath "VOX".
 Drivers are a species of Celestion G12H, 15ohms, heavily doped.
 A second layer of cork lies over the gasket, so it is not possible to determine the "T" number.
 The cab is extremely sensitive - it takes comparatively little input to drive it to high volumes.
 Older photos on this page.